redss/SimpleValueObjects/readme.md

 ## Using `SimpleValueObjects`

-The library let's you create Value Objects using a few base classes which are described below.
+This library consists of a few base classes you can use for different scenarios.
 They're split into two groups:

-* Value Objects, which are equality compared and
+* _Value Objects_, which are equality compared,
-* Comparable Value Object, which are order compared - they can be lesser, equal or greater than one another.
+* _Comparable Value Object_, which are order compared, i.e. they can be lesser, equal or greater than one another.

 ### Value Objects

-Using Value Object base classes will guarantee following things:
+Using Value Object base classes will provide following things:

 * overloaded `==` and `!=` operators,
 * overridden `Object.Equals`,